kennydude/photosphere/README.md

 Whatever, just be nice and credit me!

 Any issues, contact me (I'm not a lawyer and you can use in whatever you want so long as you credit me)

+## HOW IT WORKS

+1. We load EXIF XMP data
+  1. AJAX request as string
+  2. Use Javascript string positioning to pull out the xmp chunk
+  3. Pull out our attributes we need
+2. Create an image of full_width x full_height and put the linked image on at x, y with crop_width x crop_height.
+3. Load Three.JS using Panorma-like details (I used the Three.JS example for this and baked it into the class.
+I don't have a clue about 3D stuff nor am I really **that** interested)
+4. Boom!